 \section{Introduction}

-In the 1990s, A. Connes \cite[Chapter IV]{MR1303779} introduced the quantized calculus, which is the calculus using the Fredholm modules.
-The Fredholm module on an involutive algebra $\mathcal{A}$ is a pair $(H, F)$, where $H$ is a Hilbert space so that $\mathcal{A}$ acts on $H$ and $F$ is a bounded operator on $H$ such that $a(F - F^{\ast}), a(F^{2}-1), [F,a] \in \mathcal{K}(H)$ for any $a \in \mathcal{A}$.
-In particular, the commutator $[F,a]$ is a quantized differential of $a$.
-The notion and calculus of Fredholm modules provided us many techniques in studying various spaces.
-For example, noncompact spaces, foliated spaces, noncommutative spaces, fractal spaces, etc. In the present paper, we study the Fredholm module on some fractal spaces called self-similar sets.
+In the 1990s, A. Connes \cite[Chapter IV]{MR1303779} introduced the quantized calculus based on the Fredholm modules.
+A Fredholm module on an involutive algebra $\mathcal{A}$ is a pair $(H, F)$ of a Hilbert space $H$ and bounded operator $F$ such that $\mathcal{A}$ acts on $H$ and $a(F - F^{\ast}), a(F^{2}-1), [F,a] \in \mathcal{K}(H)$ for any $a \in \mathcal{A}$.
+The commutator $[F,a]$ is called a quantized differential of $a$.
+The notion and calculus of Fredholm modules provide many techniques in studying various spaces.
+Such examples are noncompact spaces, foliated spaces, noncommutative spaces, and fractal spaces, to name a few.
+In the present paper, we study Fredholm modules on a special class of fractal spaces called self-similar sets.